 David Feinstein, PhD., a clinical psychologist and pioneer in tapping research, references the Harvard University Medical School research that explored the physiological results of stimulating certain acupuncture points.
 Hui et al documented that when certain acupoints are stimulated and activated, they have a calming effect on the amygdala, a critical part of the brain’s limbic system.
 That is important because the amygdala is a key player in the “emotional brain” or midbrain.
 It acts like a sentry, alerting the rest of the brain and body when something around us is perceived as dangerous or is a potential threat to our safety and well-being.
 When our brain and body perceive threat, whether it be a loud angry person carrying a baseball bat or a growling dog coming our way, it swiftly responds by going into fight or flight mode.
 Stress hormones like adrenaline and cortisol surge to assist us in mobilizing our physical resources to survive the impending threat by beating off the onslaught or getting us safely away from it.
 Research published in 2012 by Church, Yount and Brooks in the Journal of Nervous and Mental Disease, demonstrated that EFT reduced cortisol levels by 24%, significantly more than the other therapeutic interventions offered in the study.
 This potentially explains how EFT can help reduce the stress load on our bodies that can diminish our physical and mental well-being.

 When threats are real, this fight or flight stress response can save our lives.
 Stressful and traumatic events can generate a chronic and persistent state of arousal, making us vulnerable to even minor stresses that can appear trivial to others but instead feel intense and sometimes overwhelming.
-If occurring threat is perceived; “perceived” being the key phrase, our bodies can respond to an event like a boss’s criticism with the same intensity they would respond at the sight of a dog baring its teeth.
+If threat is perceived; “perceived” being the key phrase, our bodies can respond to an event like a boss’s criticism with the same intensity that it would respond at the sight of a dog baring its teeth.
 This occurs because our brain-body interface remembers another time when there was a real threat, but now it cannot tell the difference.
 Our responses can become exaggerated and easily triggered, and we are not always aware of what may have triggered our exaggerated emotional response.